aragon/hack/docs/guides-agent-app.md

 | ------------- | ------------- |
 | 0x9ac98dc5f995bf0211ed589ef022719d1487e5cb2bab505676f0d084c07cf89a | **0x843bfA21a040E742ec32b8F6991e182D9655AF21** |

 The permissionless app is the Agent app we've just installed.
 Its address is listed under **Proxy address** in the bottom table.
-In the table above that's **0x843bfA21a040E742ec32b8F6991e182D9655AF21** .
+In this guide that's **0x843bfA21a040E742ec32b8F6991e182D9655AF21** .
 Yours will be slightly different.

 You should see that you can also find your Voting app's address by looking up the **Proxy address** of the voting app in the first table.
-Above above that's **0x15a102f80ea3b1bd585a044e9b3c39a84c5f44e5** .
+In this guide that's **0x15a102f80ea3b1bd585a044e9b3c39a84c5f44e5** .
 Again, yours will be slightly different.

-Another way you can find your Voting app's address (or any of your permissioned apps) is to use the UI:
+Another way you can find your Voting app's address is to use the UI:

 1. Click on **App Center** in the left panel to see your installed apps.